DoSomething/contentful-prototype/docs/development/features/sixpack/sixpack-a-b-testing.md

 To communicate with the Sixpack server, Phoenix has a `Sixpack` service class located in [`/resources/assets/services/Sixpack.js`](https://github.com/DoSomething/phoenix-next/blob/master/resources/assets/services/Sixpack.js).
 This class is only instantiated _once_ during the page request cycle and only if an experiment is initiated; it contains a key-value store of all the experiments running on the current page being viewed.

-There is a convenient `sixpack()` helper function you should use as an alias, which creates a new instance, or retrieves an existing instance of the `Sixpack` service class, ensuring that only one instance of the `Sixpack` is ever called.
+There is a convenient `sixpack()` helper function you should use as an alias, which creates a new instance, or retrieves an existing instance of the `Sixpack` service class, ensuring that only one instance of the `Sixpack` class is ever called.
 This function can be found in [`/resources/assets/helpers/index.js`](https://github.com/DoSomething/phoenix-next/blob/master/resources/assets/helpers/index.js).

 ### Experiment Participation